To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Dog Bad Breath Home Remedy

-If you’re wondering how to make your dog’s breath smell better naturally, you have a few home remedy options.
+If you’re wondering how to make your dog’s breath smell better naturally, you have a few home remedy options that may help.

 - Parsley – Add 1 to 3 teaspoons of parsley to your dog’s meals every 2-3 days to help freshen breath